spicata/obsidiannotes-v.2/content/Fred Exam Chem 1.md

 | 2,4-dimethyl-3-ethyl-non-2-ene |                                           |

 3. (4 marks)
-Chemistry students studying precipitate reactions ad 365 grams of Barium Chloride into an aqueous solution of Sulfuric acid.
+Chemistry students studying precipitate reactions add 365 grams of Barium Chloride into an aqueous solution of Sulfuric acid.

 a) Give the chemical formula of the precipitate produced.
 (1 mark)